TheSmashLab/Tensegrity/README.md

 ## Getting started
 I reccommend using a venv to keep the libraries for this project separate from the main python interpreter.
 To create a venv, from the project's main directory run `python3 -m venv ./venv`.
 Now everytime you want to use this venv run `source venv/bin/activate`.
 To deactivate simply use the `deactivate` command.
+If running on WSL, tkinter may not be installed by default.
+If the visualization doesn't open when you run the project you can install tkinter with `sudo apt install python3-tk`

 This project uses Python3, in order to run it you will need some dependencies.
 To get them you can run `pip install -r requirements.txt` (with the venv active)